On the long-time limit of the mean curvature flow in closed manifolds: Background and preliminary lemmas

 \subsection{Ilmanen's regularity theorem}

-Because the mean curvature flow is the gradient flow of area functional, the long-time limit is expected to be a critical point to the area functional.
+Because the mean curvature flow is the gradient flow of the area functional, the long-time limit is expected to be a critical point of the area functional.
 From geometric measure theory, the limit is known to be a stationary varifold, and without any other assumptions, the limit can have singularities.

-In \cite{Ilmanen95_Sing2D}, Ilmanen used Simon's sheeting theorem \cite{Simon94_Willmore} to show that the tangent flow of a first-time singularity of a mean curvature flow of closed embedded surfaces in $\R^3$ must support on a smooth embedded shrinker, possibly with multiplicity.
+In \cite[Section 4, proof of Theorem 1.1]{Ilmanen95_Sing2D}, Ilmanen used Simon's sheeting theorem \cite{Simon94_Willmore} to show that the tangent flow of a first-time singularity of a mean curvature flow of closed embedded surfaces in $\R^3$ must support on a smooth embedded shrinker, possibly with multiplicity.
 Ilmanen's argument is very general and can be adapted to study the long-time limit of mean curvature flow.
-For the sake of clarity we precisely state the version that we will use in this paper:
+For the sake of clarity, we precisely state the version that we will use in this paper: